DennisSSDev/RIT-Survival-Guide/README.md

 # RIT Survival Guide
-A computing based student guide to surviving the Rochester Institute of Technology and not drop out
+A technical student guide to surviving the Rochester Institute of Technology and not dropping out

 # How to not fail RIT as a Computing student
 ![r/rit subreddit meme](https://github.com/DennisSSDev/RIT-Survival-Guide/blob/master/images/meme.png)